dsaunders88/ds-blog-lume/src/posts/lists/2024-01-05_my-year-in-reading-2023.md

 title: My Year in Reading, 2023
 image:
   src: reading-saint
-  alt: Image alt
+  alt: Bartolomeo Vivarini, painting of a saint reading ca. 1470.
+  caption: Bartolomeo Vivarini, painting of a saint reading ca. 1470.
+  attribution: <a href="https://commons.wikimedia.org/wiki/File:A_Saint_(Mark%3F)_Reading_MET_DP256393.jpg">Wikimedia Commons</a>
+summary: This year I devoted almost as much time to building a custom reading tracker app as I did to reading, but I’m still pleased with the quantity and quality of what I read.
 archiveYear: 2024
-summary: This year I devoted almost as much time to building a custom reading tracker app as I did to reading, but I’m still pleased with the quantity and quality of what I read.
 tags:
   - reading
   - literature